 Process Concept

-There's a question which arises while discussing operating systems that involves when to call all the activities of the CPU.
-Even on a single-user operating system like Microsoft Windows, a user may be capable of running more than a few programs at one time like MS Word processor, different web browser(s) and an e-mail messenger.
-Even when the user can execute only one program at a time, the operating system might require maintaining its internal programmed activities like memory management.
-In these respects, all such activities are similar, so we call all of them as 'processes.'
+A question that arises while discussing operating systems involves when to call all the activities of the CPU.
+Even on a single-user operating system like Microsoft Windows, a user may be capable of running more than a few programs simultaneously, like an MS Word processor, different web browser(s), and an e-mail messenger.
+Even when the user can execute only one program at a time, the operating system might be required to maintain its internal programmed activities like memory management.
+In these respects, all such activities are similar, so we call them 'processes.'

-Again another term - "job" and process are used roughly replacing each other.
-Much of the operating - system theory and terminology was developed during a time when the main action of operating systems was job processing; so the term job became famous gradually.
-It would be confusing to avoid the use of commonly accepted terms which include the word job like 'job scheduling.'
+Again, another term - "job" and process are used roughly, replacing each other.
+Much of the operating - system theory and terminology was developed when the main action of operating systems was job processing, so the term job became famous gradually.
+It would be confusing to avoid using commonly accepted terms, including job like 'job scheduling.'

 Process state of Operating System